Has your Pinterest account been suspended? Read on to learn how to reactivate your suspended Pinterest account.

 Here are a few of Pinterest’s guidelines that I see most commonly abused (even if it’s unintentional):

-Pinterest’s spambots will flag your account if you pin a single pin too frequently.
+Pinterest’s spambots will flag your account if you pin a single pin too frequently or if you create pins leading to your homepage.
 TIP: If you are pinning a new image to a variety of your boards, try to space them out 4-6 days apart.

 I notice quite frequently some pins that link to spammy websites rather than the URL on the pin or in the description.
 These are considered “stolen” pins because someone took a pin and redirected the destination URL to another site.
 When you repin these “stolen” pins to your boards, Pinterest could potentially flag your account.
 (TIP: Simply hover over a pin to see the URL before repinning other content from Pinterest to your boards ).